wonksing/gopool/README.md

 # gopool
 This is a pool of goroutines.
 This project was first started to understand Go, especially channels and goroutines.

-Gopool is implemented with a buffered channel of Task struct.
-Task takes your function and the functions’s parameter to its fields.
-Then the task is pulled by Workers that execute the typed function in the task.
+Gopool is implemented with a buffered channel.
+Your functions and its parameter that needs to be run are assigned to the fields in the "Task" struct.
+Then, those "Task"s are pulled by workers who calls the functions.